Just like job interviews and dates, dispensary first impressions matter.

 This layout is challenging for inventory and security, especially if you have live product in displays.
 You have the same considerations of a shared inventory, losing visibility into budtender actions.

 This model is the best for customer experience.
 It’s a more casual environment, more similar to traditional retail stores, where customers have the space to browse and chat with budtenders.
-This model has slower transaction times, but higher average orders.
+This model has slower transaction times, but higher average orders, and better accommodate order ahead and curbside customers.

 This model requires more staff, including floating budtenders, cashiers, and fulfillment.
 You also need a check in person, even without a waiting room.